Download our iOS app

 They thus offer consumers a financially attractive alternative to natural diamonds.

-Is a synthetic diamond cheaper than a natural diamond?
+Is synthetic diamond cheaper than natural diamond?

 What the history of synthetic ruby and sapphire teaches us